CodexCentral

 Hiring developers can still make sense — but not before you’ve proven traction.
 A faster strategy for startups:

-• Validate with SDaaS → ship your MVP or prototype in weeks, not months.
+• Validate with a Subscription Model → ship your MVP or prototype in weeks, not months.

 • Gather feedback → test your product with real users and investors.